Pflanzy/Pflanzy-mobile-app/README.md

 ## Motivation

+- Final Project for one-year course at DCI Berlin
 - A team which is passionate about house plants
 - Desire to help others take care of their plants
 - Curiosity for mobile development